nRF24/CircuitPython_nRF24L01/docs/ble_api.rst

         parameter only applies to the instantiated object and is made persistent via :py:class:`~adafruit_bus_device.spi_device.SPIDevice`.

-to_iphone
+to_android
 ************

-.. autoattribute:: circuitpython_nrf24l01.fake_ble.FakeBLE.to_iphone
+.. autoattribute:: circuitpython_nrf24l01.fake_ble.FakeBLE.to_android

-   A value of `False` should still be compatible with other Apple devices.
-Testing with this attribute as `False` showed compatibility with a Mac desktop.
+   A value of `True` allows advertisements to be compatible with Android smartphones.
+Setting this attribute to `False` still allows advertisements to be compatible with anything else except Android smartphones.
+Default Value is `True`.

 mac
 ************